BubbaDiego/sonic8/README.md

 The Liquidation Monitor also supports runtime changes via the [Monitor Settings API](docs/backend_api_spec.md#monitor-settings-api-monitor_settings_apipy).

+### Market monitor defaults

+The fallback blast radius values used when seeding the Market Monitor are defined in `backend/core/constants.py` as `MARKET_MONITOR_BLAST_RADIUS_DEFAULTS`.
+Adjust this mapping if you need to change the default BTC, ETH or SOL prices used by the monitor.

 ## Maintenance operations

 `CycloneMaintenanceService` provides helpers for wiping stored data during tests